As-Amin/Spacebook/README.md

 # spacebook
 A mobile application 'Facebook' clone for astronauts in space

-JS Style Guide implemented: Google style guide.
+Uses the JavaScript Google style guide.